l3robot/l33tnet/README.md

 ```Shell
 python3 main.py
 ```
-You can now talk to yourself :-)
+You can now talk on LAN :-)

 Use `/help` for information on available command